 We’re pleased to announce that Barcan+Kirby has taken the first steps towards becoming a dementia-friendly law firm.
 Anna Molter, of our Wills + trusts team, recently attended awareness training to become a ‘Dementia Friend’.
 The training looked at... [read more...

-Four things to do before you die
+Four things you should do before you die

 Smart planning for the future has never been more important.
 With economic uncertainty looming on the horizon, we all want to retain that feeling of control over our own lives as well as our legacies after we’re gone.... [read more...